Easy Vegetable Curry

 • TOTAL

 This vegetable curry is quick and packed with flavor.
-We use store-bought Thai red curry paste to make it (Thai Kitchen), but if you have your own, feel free to use it.
+We use store-bought Thai red curry paste (Thai Kitchen), but if you have your own, feel free to use it.
 You are also welcome to substitute green curry paste for the red curry paste.

 Watch Us Make the Recipe